EU Commission begins collective gambling tax consideration

 The brief

-The European Commission is advancing deliberations on a harmonized gambling tax framework that would impose a standardized levy across the European Union.
-According to a European Parliament official, the proposal for a uniform 1% tax on gambling activities has gained traction within EU institutions, signaling potential momentum toward implementation.
-This development represents a significant shift in how the bloc approaches gambling regulation and taxation, moving away from fragmented national schemes toward continental coordination.
+The European Commission is advancing deliberations on a harmonized gambling taxation framework that would impose a standardized levy across the European Union.
+According to a European Parliament official, the proposed uniform 1% tax on gambling revenues has gained traction within EU policy circles, signaling that the initiative is progressing beyond preliminary discussion stages.

 Original report